KD2D/Chat-for-Meta-Llama-Inst/README.md

 ---
 This is the code for working with the Meta-Llama-B-Instruct GPT model.
+To work with it, install the model here `https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct`

 This code is made for learning purposes and is still in progress.
 Feel free to use it, modify it, suggest improvements or new ideas.